I am a historian of philosophy specialized in early modern philosophy. My research focuses on 17th-C. philosophy and Baruch Spinoza in particular.

-I recently pursued this work as a Solmsen Fellow at the Institute for Research in the Humanities, University of Wisconsin - Madison.
-The Solmsen fellowship supported my project: Spinoza and the Philosophy of War.
+I recently pursued my research as a Solmsen Fellow (2024-2025) at the Institute for Research in the Humanities, University of Wisconsin - Madison.
+The Solmsen supported my ongoing project: Spinoza and the Philosophy of War.

-For 2025-2026 I will take up a position Louisiana State University as a postdoctoral researcher in the Ogden Honors College.
-I was previously a visiting assistant professor of philosophy at Loyola University New Orleans.
+For 2025-2026 I will take up a position at Louisiana State University as a postdoctoral researcher in the Ogden Honors College.
+Previously I was a visiting assistant professor of philosophy at Loyola University New Orleans.

-Another recent project of mine was co-editing with Stephen Howard (Freiburg) The Edinburgh Critical History of Early Modern and Enlightenment Philosophy (forthcoming Dec.
-2025).
-I am also co-founder with Charles Ramond (Paris 8) of the research seminar: Spinoza à Paris 8.
-Together we co-edited Spinoza in Twenty-First Century American and French Philosophy (Bloomsbury Academic, 2019).
+Another recent project of mine was co-editing The Edinburgh Critical History of Early Modern and Enlightenment Philosophy (Edinburgh University Press, forthcoming).
+I am also co-founder of the research seminar Spinoza à Paris 8 and co-editor of Spinoza in Twenty-First Century American and French Philosophy (Bloomsbury Academic, 2019).

 I hold a PhD and MA from the Université Paris 8 Vincennes Saint-Denis.
 I hold a BA from Cornell University.